Yankees' top 8 free agency targets ranked, including Alonso and Bichette

 • 2025 stats: 56.0 IP, 4.50 ERA, 63 K, 25 BB, 1.54 WHIP, 0.2 fWAR

-The Yankees aren't necessarily in desperate need of another late-inning reliever, but the value on Ryan Helsley could be intriguing.
-The former St. Louis Cardinals closer is a two-time All-Star but came unglued in his two months with the New York Mets last season, posting a 7.20 ERA in 22 appearances.
+While the Yankees don't strictly require an additional late-inning reliever, the potential value of Ryan Helsley might be quite appealing.
+This former St. Louis Cardinals closer, a two-time All-Star, experienced a significant downturn in his performance during his two months with the New York Mets last season, recording a 7.20 ERA over 22 outings.

 Staying in New York may not be Helsley's first choice after that debacle, but his track record says no one should overreact to such a small sample size.
 Helsley had a 1.83 ERA with 82 saves from 2022-24, striking out 12.1 batters per nine.
 If he wants to take on a set-up role for a year and rebuild his value, Helsley should be someone the Yankees consider.